playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 When `isCollapsed` is `true`, it will only show the toggle button, but when `isCollapsed` is `false`, it should display the full sidebar's contents.

-We'll also setup constants to support different widths of this sidebar area if it's collapsed or not.
+We'll also set up constants to support different widths of this sidebar area if it's collapsed or not.

 <!-- tabs:start -->